adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 	</figure>
 </div>

-## 3. Pre-populated forms are hard to use
+## 3. Populated values are hard understand

-When a form is pre-populated, it’s very difficult to understand.
-Even if you have label, the hint would still be unavailable.
+Whilst a missing label is fatal, a missing hint is still problematic.
+The hint is still valuable to a user when editing a field.

 <div class="image">
 	<figure>